SublimeText/LaTeXTools/docs/settings.md

 **Note:** Since the build system is meant to be fully customizable, if you use a third-party builder (which hopefully will become available!), you need to refer to its documentation.

 * `builder` (`"traditional"`): the builder you want to use.
 Possible values:
-	* `"default"` or `""` or `"traditional"`: this is the standard LaTeXTools builder, which builds the document using `texify` on Windows/MiKTeX that is missing `Perl` interpreter, using `latexmk` on MiKTeX or TeXLive (include MacTeX).
+	* `"default"` or `""` or `"traditional"`: this is the standard LaTeXTools builder, which builds the document using `texify` on MiKTeX that is missing `Perl` interpreter and `latexmk` MiKTeX package, using `latexmk` on MiKTeX or TeXLive (include MacTeX).
 The majority of the documentation is written assuming you are using this builder.
 	* `"basic"`: invokes `pdflatex` / `xelatex` / `lualatex` to build the document.
 If the log indicates it is necessary, it then runs  `biber` or `bibtex` and then two additional runs of `pdflatex` / `xelatex` / `lualatex`.
 Mostly supports the same features as the `traditional` builder.
 	* `"script"`: invokes the set of commands specified in the `"script_commands"` setting in the platform-specific part of the `"builder_settings"`.
 See [the documentation](available-builders.md#script-builder) for details.
 	* `"simple"`: invokes `pdflatex` 1x or 2x as needed, then `bibtex` and `pdflatex` again if needed; intended mainly as a simple example for people writing their own build engines.